fossasia/susper.com/README.md

 Before making a pull request, please file an issue.
 So, other developers have the chance to give feedback or discuss details.
 Match every pull request with an issue please and add the issue number in description e.g. like "Fixes #123".

 We have the following branches
- * **development**
-     All development goes on in this branch.
-If you're making a contribution, you are supposed to make a pull request to _development_.
-     PRs must pass a build check and unit-tests check on Travis
  * **gh-pages**
    This contains shipped code.
 After significant features/bugfixes are accumulated on development, we make a version update, and make a release.
  * **angular**
  This contains the code that is related to angular2 version of susper, where all the development of converting susper to angular2 framework is being done.If you're making a contribution related to angular issues,
     you are supposed to make a pull request to _angular_.
     PRs must pass a build check and unit-tests check on Travis

 ## LICENSE